 Naomi (she/her) comes to SCY with 2 years of experience facilitating consent based sexual education on behalf of VCH, in high schools across Vancouver.
 She firmly believes and strives towards creating and upholding safe spaces for both children and youth.
 In her spare time, she enjoys reading, singing, playing with her dog, and hitting the gym.

 Jessica (she/her) comes to SCY for a second summer while pursuing an Honours Specialization in Political Science at the University of Western Ontario.
 Jessica is passionate about youth rights and is one of two drafters of the Student Press Freedom Act, first-of-its-kind legislation that protects student’s expression rights in BC public schools.
 She is currently advocating for its passage.
 Beyond her work as a journalist, Jessica plays varsity field hockey, enjoys reading, and loves the outdoors!

 Chantal joined SCY with a background in sports and recreation program/event planning and community development.
 She has experience working with children and seniors in various settings creating spaces for them to be involved in their community.
 With a passion for being active, Chantal has worked with various schools to offer students the opportunity to participate in sporting activities.

 Chantal has a BA in Political Science and Sociology and has a passion for meeting the needs of communities.
 Outside of work, Chantal enjoys running, biking and swimming as she trains for her next triathlon, exploring the islands around Vancouver by bike, and spending time with her cat!

 Our volunteer board brings experience and passion to our work.
 They provide governance and are accountable to SCY, to the people we serve, and to communities, governments and funders who support the activities of SCY.
 Without them our work would not be possible.

-Social Worker, Ministry of Children and Family Development
+Youth Probation Officer, Ministry of Children and Family Development.

 Flora McLeod (deceased)